pedrojlucas/DRL_Navigation/Report.md

 To overcome this, experience replay is a technique that was used in this solution that uses the biologically inspired approach of replaying a random sample of prior actions to remove correlations in the observation sequence and smooth changes in the data distribution.

 # Model architecture and hyperparameters

-Fully connected layer 1: Input 37 (state space), Output 64, RELU activation Fully connected layer 2: Input 64, Output 64, RELU activation Fully connected layer 3: Input 64, Output 4 (action space) The hyperparameters for tweaking and optimizing the learning algorithm were:
+Fully connected layer 1: Input 37 (state space), Output 64, RELU activation.
+Fully connected layer 2: Input 64, Output 64, RELU activation.
+Fully connected layer 3: Input 64, Output 4 (action space).

+The hyperparameters for tweaking and optimizing the learning algorithm were:

-max_t (1000): maximum number of timesteps per episode eps_start (1.0): starting value of epsilon, for epsilon-greedy action selection eps_end (0.01): minimum value of epsilon eps_decay (0.995): multiplicative factor (per episode) for decreasing epsilon
+max_t (1000): maximum number of timesteps per episode.
+eps_start (1.0): starting value of epsilon, for epsilon-greedy action selection.
+eps_end (0.01): minimum value of epsilon.
+eps_decay (0.995): multiplicative factor (per episode) for decreasing epsilon.

 # Plot of rewards
 Below is a training run of the above model architecture and hyperparameters:

 Number of agents: 1
 Number of actions: 4
 Episode 100	Average Score: 0.98
 Episode 200	Average Score: 3.66
 Episode 300	Average Score: 7.27
 Episode 400	Average Score: 10.19
 Episode 500	Average Score: 12.66
 Episode 518	Average Score: 13.02
 The plot of rewards for this run is as follows:

 <img width="356" height="236" alt="Trend_solucionDQNBanana" src="https://github.com/user-attachments/assets/72085674-89f1-4fff-89f9-c67ccac8abb4" />